17ms/golfed.xyz/content/blog/understanding-srdi.md

 categories = []
 +++

 In the ever-evolving landscape of malware, Shellcode Reflective DLL Injection (RDI) stands as a formidable technique despite its age, distinguished by its stealth and efficiency.
 Unlike traditional DLL injection methods, which often leave apparent traces for AV systems to detect, RDI operates on a more subtle level.
 It challenges most of the basic AV solutions that only utilize behavior monitoring, heuristics, or signature-based detection.
 This post delves into the intricacies of implementing a reflective DLL loader based on a slightly modified fork of [memN0ps's srdi-rs](https://github.com/memN0ps/srdi-rs/).
-We'll also take a look at the most used detection evasion techniques commonly combined with RDI.
+Although I'm considering converting the codebase to C in the future, I initially chose to explore the example in Rust due to my greater familiarity with it.

 ## Brief overview of the timeline